alihanekiz/nlp-edu/README.md

 # NLP-EDU

-This repository contains my bachelor thesis project.
+This repository contains the experiment for my bachelor thesis.

 ## Setup